kavin-jindal/kavin-jindal/README.md

 **I am working on a Social Media website named Friend File.
 It is developed in Python Django and HTML styled using bootstrap.
 Its under development.**

+**I am also learning JavaScript and Android Development in Android Studio**

 https://django-template-3.kavinjindal.repl.co/

 I have worked on many successful Projects like Astro Discord bot, Friend File Social Media app and Equation Writer.